nerskin/ppack/README.md

+Probabilistic record linkage.
 Very experimental, don't even think of using this for anything real